kenhkan/noflo-woute/README.md

 * response: the response object

 'ToGroups' converts the outcoming request/response object into the listed areas grouped by the names.
+Groups are constructed and sent in the order of the list above.
 'ToPorts' converts the object into the areas via ports by those names.

 For instance, out comes from port 'ToGroups' within a single connection: